← All help topics

 Severity asks one thing: does this actually block someone's work?
 We score functional impact, not how loudly someone complains.
 "I'm so frustrated with this" is volume.
 "We lost three clients to invoicing delays" is severity.
 The scores sit on fixed, behaviour-based bands, because giving raters concrete reference points is the part of this with real research behind it (Nielsen on usability severity ratings).

 Commercial intent asks whether there's a buying signal: someone naming a paid tool they already use, mentioning a budget, or a problem that's eating their billable hours.
-Reading commercial intent from how people write is a well-studied, doable thing (Jansen, Booth & Spink, 2008).
-What it is not is a dollar figure.
+Reading commercial intent out of how people write is a well-studied problem (Jansen, Booth & Spink, 2008).
+A buying signal is not a dollar figure.
 You can't get a real willingness-to-pay without a pricing study where people react to actual prices, and public discussion simply can't give you that.
 Even properly-run surveys overstate what people will pay (Schmidt & Bijmolt, 2020).
-So a high score means "there's a buying signal here," not "they'll pay you $X." (We used to call this "willingness to pay."
-We renamed it because that claimed more than the text can support.)
+So a high score means "there's a buying signal here," not "they'll pay you $X." It is deliberately not called willingness to pay, because that would claim more than public text can support.

 Opportunity combines the two: high when both are strong, medium when one is, low when neither.
 We weight them equally on purpose.
 For inputs that point the right way, simple equal weighting is famously hard to beat (Dawes, 1979).
 The cutoff itself is a reasonable rule of thumb, not a threshold we've tuned to the decimal.
 We don't have the outcome data yet (which ideas actually made money), so we'd rather tell you it's a heuristic than dress it up as something calibrated.